jamesmeyer1/EKSKube2IAM/README.md

 # Securing Pods for EKS

 ## Step 1:
-Create VPC for Kubernetes on AWS.
+Create a VPC for Kubernetes.
 CloudFormation: https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/amazon-eks-vpc-sample.yaml
+VPC Tagging Requirement

+When you create your Amazon EKS cluster, Amazon EKS tags the VPC containing the subnets you specify in the following way so that Kubernetes can discover it.
+You can read about the subnet and VPC tagging performed here.

 Step 2: Deploy EKS Cluster: